Foso/MovieSwiftUI-Kotlin/Readme.md

   * **save/restore state logic & serialization (saving as JSON string - custom Codable implementation may be a better solution**
   * **date formatting**

-**No Android implementation at this point, although a Jetpack Compose implementation would be interesting once it matures.**
+**Only a very buggy and hacky Android implementation of the Now Playing screen with Jetpack Compose at this point.**
 *****

 MovieSwiftUI is an application that uses the MovieDB API and is built with SwiftUI.